>>> def simple_coroutine(): # (1)

 An exception (always an instance of

-in this simplified pseudocode)
+StopIterationin this simplified pseudocode)

-calls by the client to the subgenerator.
+Besides not handling .throw(…) and .close(), the simplified pseudocode always uses .send(…) to forward next() or .send(…) calls by the client to the subgenerator.
 Don’t worry about these fine distinctions on a first reading.
-As mentioned, coroaverager3.py
+As mentioned, coroaverager3.py in Example 17 would run perfectly well if the yield from did only what is shown in the simplified pseudocode in Example 18.

-when the subgenerator ends prematurely, either because the client cancels it, or an unhandled exception is raised.
+The next section covers the behavior of yield from when the subgenerator ends prematurely, either because the client cancels it, or an unhandled exception is raised.

 Exception handling in yield from

-calls from the client, which must be passed into the subgenerator.
+In Basic behavior of yield from we saw the first four points about yield from behavior from PEP 380, and pseudo-code describing that behavior.
+But the reality is more complicated, because of the need to handle .throw(…) and .close() calls from the client, which must be passed into the subgenerator.
 Here are the other points of the PEP 380 Proposal section, slightly edited:

 -